May looks for a way out of Brexit maelstrom as EU says no-deal exit looms

 The cacophony of warnings over a disorderly Brexit ratchet up the pressure on British lawmakers ahead of a possible fourth vote on Mrs May's deal and as some try to grab control of parliament to prevent a no-deal.

-If Mrs May cannot get her deal ratified by parliament then she has a choice between leaving without a deal, trying to trigger an election, or asking the EU for a long delay to negotiate a Brexit agreement with a much closer relationship with the bloc.
+If the prime minister cannot get her deal ratified by parliament, then she has a choice between leaving without a deal, trying to trigger an election, or asking the EU for a long delay to negotiate a Brexit agreement with a much closer relationship with the bloc.

-Mrs May is under pressure from at least half of her Conservative Party to leave the EU without a deal, though some lawmakers and ministers are also telling her that she must keep the United Kingdom firmly within the bloc's economic orbit.
+She is under pressure from at least half of her Conservative Party to leave the EU without a deal, though some lawmakers and ministers are also telling her that she must keep the UK firmly within the bloc's economic orbit.

-Mrs May will set out next steps ahead of an emergency EU summit on April 10, her spokesman said.
-Mrs May is opposed to another referendum, he said.
+Mrs May will set out next steps ahead of an emergency EU summit on April 10, her spokesman said, adding that she is opposed to another referendum.

 "I hope that we can still find a solution.
 The British parliament has said itself that it doesn't want a disorderly Brexit," German Chancellor Angela Merkel said.